ljay79/jira-tools/README.md

 ```
 Even when used within text it will search for keys and add the status.
 If a Jira issue key is found in a single cell, the value will be linked automatically to the Jira issue page.

+### Re-Calculate all formulas in active sheet
+“Add-ons" > “Jira Sheet Tools” > "Re-Calculate all formulas in active sheet"

+When anu custom function or other formula is used, this simple 'click' will refresh / re-calculate all the formulas and custom functions used in the current active google sheet.
+If a sheet is re-opened this will re-calculate all custom functions by default anyway, but usually not while editing or watching the current sheet.

+### Show Jira Field Map
+“Add-ons" > “Jira Sheet Tools” > "Show Jira Field Map"

+Fetch and show all your Jira fields name and id in a sidebar.
+Very useful for our custom functions where you can make use of JQL queries.

 ### List Issues From Filter
 “Add-ons" > “Jira Sheet Tools” > "List Issues from Filter"